The Ultimate Georgia Armenia Azerbaijan Itinerary

 During the trip, tell the driver that you are going to the monastery.
 As a result, he will drop you off outside Edem Restaurant.

-Then, from here, you can either catch a taxi, hitchhike or walk the 6 km to the monastery.
+Then, you can catch a taxi, hitchhike, or walk the 6 km to the monastery.

 Day 17: Fly out of Yerevan